-The HOXA13 gene provides instructions for producing a protein that attaches (binds) to specific regions of DNA and regulates the activity of other genes.
-On the basis of this role, the HOXA13 gene is called a transcription factor.
-The HOXA13 gene is part of a larger family of transcription factors called homeobox genes, which act during early embryonic development to control the formation of many body structures.
+The HOXA13 gene provides instructions for producing a type of protein called a transcription factor.
+These proteins attach (bind) to specific regions of DNA and helps control the activity of other genes.
+The HOXA13 gene is part of a larger family genes called homeobox genes, which provide instructions for making transcription factors that act during early embryonic development to control the formation of many body structures.
 Specifically, the HOXA13 protein appears to be critical for the formation and development of the limbs (particularly the hands and feet), urinary tract, and reproductive system.

-The HOXA13 gene contains three areas where a protein building block (amino acid) called alanine is repeated multiple times.
+The HOXA13 protein contains three areas where a protein building block (amino acid) called alanine is repeated multiple times.
 These stretches of alanines are known as polyalanine tracts or poly(A) tracts.
-The role of polyalanine tracts in normal HOXA13 function is unknown.
+The role these polyalanine tracts play in the normal function of this protein is unknown.

 Health Conditions Related to Genetic Changes

-At least 14 mutations in the HOXA13 gene have been found to cause hand-foot-genital syndrome.
-More than half of these mutations affect one of the polyalanine tracts in the HOXA13 gene.
-These mutations add extra alanines to these tracts, making them abnormally long and unstable.
-The resulting altered protein is degraded by the cell, so it is unavailable to regulate the activity of other genes during early development.
-These changes affect the development of the hands, feet, urinary tract, and reproductive system.
+Variants (also called mutations) in the HOXA13 gene have been found to cause hand-foot-genital syndrome.
+As its name suggests, this condition affects the development of the hands and feet, the urinary tract, and the reproductive system.
+More than half of the variants affect one of the polyalanine tracts in the HOXA13 protein.
+These variants add extra alanines to these tracts, making them abnormally long and unstable.
+The resulting altered protein is degraded by the cell, so it cannot regulate the activity of other genes during early development.

-Other HOXA13 mutations result in the production of an abnormally short, nonfunctional version of the HOXA13 protein or change single amino acids in the protein.
-Mutations that substitute one amino acid for another amino acid may change the way the HOXA13 protein is folded.
+Other HOXA13 gene variants result in the production of an abnormally short, nonfunctional version of the HOXA13 protein or change single amino acids in the protein.
+Variants that substitute one amino acid for another amino acid may change the way the HOXA13 protein folds.
 The altered protein may or may not function or bind to DNA normally.
-Mutations that result in an altered but functional HOXA13 protein may cause more severe signs and symptoms of hand-foot-genital syndrome than mutations that lead to a nonfunctional version of this protein.More About This Health Condition
+Variants that result in an altered but functional HOXA13 protein may cause more severe signs and symptoms of hand-foot-genital syndrome than variants that lead to a nonfunctional version of this protein.More About This Health Condition

-Chromosomal rearrangements (translocations) involving the short (p) arm of chromosome 7 have been associated with rare cases of leukemia, a cancer of blood-forming cells.
+Chromosomal rearrangements (translocations) involving the short (p) arm of chromosome 7 have been associated with leukemia, a cancer of blood-forming cells.
 These translocations disrupt the region of chromosome 7 that contains several similar homeobox genes, including HOXA13.